-A new study of almost 5,000 U.S. residents shows that TV viewers who prefer right-wing media such as Fox News take significantly fewer preventive measures against COVID-19, and engage in more behaviours likely to increase the risk of infection.
+A new study of almost 5,000 U.S. residents shows that Fox News viewers take significantly fewer preventive measures against COVID-19, and engage in more behaviours likely to increase the risk of infection.

 These findings appeared on October 8 in the journal BMJ Global Health.